 Corrective action(s) partially implemented.
-Although ITD-BTS users do not have ongoing access to update any info types in production, update access to payroll Infotypes were noted for four (4) ITD-
+Although ITD-BTS users do not have ongoing access to

 BTS personnel during this year's audit.

 FS-10-06 - SAP Time Management SOD Conflicts - Significant Deficiency via the use of a security matrix or other mechanism to determine if the new access requested presents a segregation of duties conflict.